rgerganov/gen5fw/README.md

 # Obtaining firmware

 Download the latest firmware for your car using the Navigation Updater app from [Hyundai](https://update.hyundai.com/)/[KIA](https://update.kia.com/)/[Genesis](https://update.genesis.com/).
+Downloading firmware from another region is fine as long as the car model is available for this region.
+For example, we have successfully installed Middle East firmware on Kia Stinger 2020 which was originally with Canadian firmware.

 The Navigation Updater will prepare a USB drive or SD card with the firmware.
-Then install the firmware on your car using the standard update mechanism.
-Do *not* proceed with the next steps if the official firmware cannot be installed successfully on the car.

 # Patching
 This guide shows how to patch the official firmware to enable ADB but you are free to change whatever you want.